-Several studies have shown a peak in bat fatalities in late summer and early fall, coinciding with the migration season of tree bats (Kunz et al. 2007; Arnett et al. 2008; Baerwald and Barclay 2011; Jain et al. 2011), although a minor peak in fatalities during spring migration have been observed for some species at some facilities (Arnett et al. 2008).
+Several studies have shown a peak in bat fatalities in late summer and early fall, coinciding with the migration season of tree bats (Kunz et al. 2007; Arnett et al. 2008; Baerwald and Barclay 2011; Jain et al. 2011), and a smaller peak in fatalities during spring migration has been observed for some bat species at some facilities (Arnett et al. 2008).

-It has been hypothesized that the relatively high number of recorded fatalities of migratory tree bats may be explained by the possibility that they are attracted to turbines (e.g., Horn et al. 2008); several factors that might attract these bats have been proposed, including sounds produced by turbines, a concentration of insects near turbines, and bat mating behavior (Kunz et al. 2007; Cryan 2008; Cryan and Barclay 2009).
+It has been hypothesized that the relatively high number of recorded fatalities of migratory tree bats may be explained by attraction to wind turbines (e.g., Horn et al. 2008); several factors that might attract these bats have been proposed, including sounds produced by turbines, a concentration of insects near turbines, and bat mating behavior (Kunz et al. 2007; Cryan 2008; Cryan and Barclay 2009).
 Infrared imagery has shown bats exploring the nacelles of wind turbines from the leeward direction, especially at low wind speeds (Cryan et al. 2014).
 Analysis of bat carcasses beneath turbines found large percentages of mating readiness in male hoary, eastern red, and silver-haired bats, indicating that sexual readiness coincides with the period of high levels of fatalities in these species (Cryan et al. 2012).

 Bat activity is influenced by nightly wind speed and temperature (Weller and Baldwin 2012), and some studies indicate that bat fatalities occur primarily on nights with low wind speed and typically increase immediately before and after the passage of storm fronts.
-Weather patterns could be a predictor of bat activity and fatalities, and mitigation efforts that focus on these high-risk periods may reduce bat fatalities substantially (Arnett et al. 2008; Baerwald and Barclay 2011; Weller and Baldwin 2012; Arnett and Baerwald 2013).
+Additional research on weather patterns as a predictor of bat activity and fatalities could support mitigation efforts to reduce bat fatalities (Arnett et al. 2008; Baerwald and Barclay 2011; Weller and Baldwin 2012; Arnett and Baerwald 2013).

-Several recent estimates indicate that the number of birds killed at wind energy facilities is a very small fraction of the total, annual human-related bird mortality and two to four orders of magnitude lower than mortality from other factors, including feral and domestic cats, power transmission lines, buildings and windows, and communication towers, (NAS 2007; Longcore et al. 2012; Calvert et al. 2013; Loss et al. 2014a,b,c; Loss et al. 2013a,b; Erickson et al. 2014).
+Several recent estimates indicate that the number of birds killed at wind energy facilities is a very small fraction of the total, annual human-related bird mortality and two to four orders of magnitude lower than mortality from other sources of human-related mortality, including feral and domestic cats, power transmission lines, buildings and windows, and communication towers, (NAS 2007; Longcore et al. 2012; Calvert et al. 2013; Loss et al. 2014a,b,c; Loss et al. 2013a,b; Erickson et al. 2014).